 How Much Protein Should You Eat During Pregnancy?

-Given how essential protein is and it’s role as one of the main building blocks in growing a baby, experts recommend that pregnant women increase their protein intake by about one third during pregnancy.
+Given how essential this nutrient is and it’s role as one of the main building blocks in growing a baby, experts recommend that pregnant women increase their protein intake by about one third during pregnancy.

-This means that while you are pregnant you should be eating around 70 grams of protein each and every day.
+This means that while you are pregnant you should be eating around 70 grams each and every day.

-Sometimes you’ll need to make a conscious effort to eat this much protein, especially as some popular high protein foods like beef jerky are off the menu while you’re pregnant and not all protein shakes are good for pregnant women.
+Sometimes you’ll need to make a conscious effort to eat this much, especially as some popular high protein foods like beef jerky are off the menu while you’re pregnant and not all shakes are good for pregnant women.

 So let’s take a look at 10 of the easiest, healthiest and most delicious high-protein snacks to eat during pregnancy.